Health Benefits of Pumpkin Seeds (Pepitas)

-Pumpkin seeds, also known as pepitas, are so delicious and versatile.
+Pumpkin seeds, also known as pepitas (more info about the technical difference below), are so delicious and versatile.
 These yummy seeds can add crunch to salads, granola, or hot cereal.
 Or blend them into a delicious creamy salad dressing or dip.

 But these pretty seeds offer more than yummy flavor.